 Styles have become more relaxed since then.
 For example, modern styles often involve dress pants and a shirt on full display.
 Also, men’s shirts are not always hidden under a jacket anymore.

 Dress Shirt Sizes

 When you are purchasing an off-the-rack shirt, you have limited size choices.
 That’s because the clothing industry cannot account for every body shape.

 It would not be a realistic business model, and it would lead to a lot of waste.
 But it can work as best it can with generalizations.
-Instead, they take an average run of measurements, which result in shirts more or less fit.
+Instead, they take an average run of measurements, which results in shirts more or less fitting.

 Still, shirts come in all kinds of shapes and sizes; each one is unique.
 That’s because there hasn’t been set a standard for what a company considers, let’s say, medium size.